ggcarrots/django-carrots/source/install.rst

 .. code-block:: sh

-    # Linux i Mac
+    # Linux or Mac
     ~$ source workshops/bin/activate

-The ``python`` command will run the correct version of Python, so we will not have to enter the full path at the beginning nor the version at the end..
+The ``python`` command will run the correct version of Python, so we will not have to enter the full path at the beginning nor the version at the end.

-Activate  in the terminal:
+Ensure your terminal is well configured:

 .. code-block:: bat

     :: Windows
     (workshops) C:\Users\lrekucki>where python
     C:\Users\lrekucki\workshops\Scripts\python.exe
+    ...

     (workshops) C:\Users\lrekucki>where pip
     C:\Users\lrekucki\workshops\Scripts\pip.exe